|

 How Does Tanning Affect Scars?

-Tanning is not the best way to help your scars blend in with the rest of your skin, and it can actually have the opposite effect where it causes the scars to appear more obvious against your tanned skin.
+Tanning is not the best way to help your scars blend in with the rest of your skin.
+In fact, it can actually have the opposite effect, making the scars appear more obvious against your tanned skin.

 Scars need a little extra care when exposed to UV rays, as the scar tissue is usually more sensitive than the rest of your skin.
 The scar might also go through either hyperpigmentation or hypopigmentation, which will cause the scar to be more apparent.

-Hyperpigmentation happens quite often in the sun, where the skin becomes darker in certain areas, and sunspots form.
-Hypopigmentation is when the skin becomes lighter, and this can happen to scar tissue.
+Hyperpigmentation often happens in the sun, where the skin becomes darker in certain areas, and sunspots form.
+Hypopigmentation is when the skin becomes lighter, which can happen to scar tissue.

-This means that some of the scar tissue could lighten in the sun due to hypopigmentation, whereas the skin around it could darken, causing more of a contrast that causes the scar to stand out more.
+This means that some of the scar tissue could lighten in the sun due to hypopigmentation, whereas the skin around it could darken, creating a more dramatic contrast that makes the scar stand out more.

-It is best to keep scars out of UV rays, whether you are tanning in a tanning bed or out in the sun, and to instead treat them with gels and creams made specifically for scars.
+It is best to keep scars out of UV rays, whether tanning in a tanning bed or out in the sun, and to treat them with gels and creams made specifically for scars.

 How To Protect Scars In A Tanning Bed

-Now that you know it is important to protect your scars when tanning, you would need to know how.
+Now that you know it is important to protect your scars when tanning, you must know how.

-Here are some of the best ways that you can protect your scars when in a tanning bed, to prevent them from appearing more obvious, and to prevent the scar tissue from becoming more damaged.
+Here are some of the best ways to protect your scars when in a tanning bed, to prevent them from appearing more obvious and to prevent the scar tissue from becoming more damaged.

 Use Sunscreen

-When picking out a sunscreen to use to cover your scar, look for a very high factor, such as SPF 50, and opt for a nourishing sunscreen too, that will care for your skin and prevent it from drying under the UV rays.
+Opt for a nourishing sunscreen that will care for your skin and prevent it from drying under UV rays.

 Use Special Tanning Stickers

-There are special tanning stickers, like these ones from Amazon, that are made to protect small areas of your skin when in a tanning bed, such as your nipples if you are not wearing a top when tanning.
+Special tanning stickers, like these from Amazon, are made to protect small areas of your skin when in a tanning bed, such as your nipples, if you are not wearing a top.

-These tanning stickers can be ideal to use to cover small scars too.
-They come in a few different shapes and sizes, and they can be quite fun to use.
+These tanning stickers can also be ideal to cover small scars.
+They come in a few different shapes and sizes, and they can be pretty fun to use.

-Here is a great option of tanning bed stickers in a butterfly shape that will work perfectly to protect your scars and other sensitive small areas from the sun.
+Here is a great option of tanning bed stickers in a butterfly shape.
+These stickers will work perfectly to protect your scars and other sensitive small areas from the sun.

 Wear Protective Clothing

-If the scar covers a larger area where tanning stickers or sunscreen will not be effective, then you could choose to wear protective clothing.
+If the scar covers a larger area where tanning stickers or sunscreen will not be effective, you could wear protective clothing.

-You could also wear socks if you have scars on your feet, or a bandana to cover any scars on your neck.
+You could also wear socks if you have scars on your feet, or a bandana to cover any wounds on your neck.

 Use Alternative Tanning Methods

-For when you would prefer to not risk tanning your scars and having them turn a darker or lighter color than the rest of your skin, you could use alternative tanning methods.
+You could use alternative tanning methods when you prefer not to risk tanning your scars and having them turn a darker or lighter than the rest of your skin.

 To help cover scars, apply some moisturizer to your scar before applying the self-tanner to it.
 This will help the self-tanning product absorb better and be more even-looking with the rest of your skin.